 The undergraduate online application MUST be received on or before this date of the year prior to admission (i.e. November 1 2015 for admission in September 2016).

 ||Last Acceptable LSAT Writing

-The last acceptable LSAT writing date for September admission is December of the previous year.
+The last acceptable LSAT writing date for September admission is January of the year in which you’re applying.
 LSAT scores are valid for 5 years.

 The Faculty of Law will obtain an applicant's LSAT score directly from LSAC.
 We do not accept LSAT scores submitted by the applicant.